 Above all, Google Shopping places your products in front of low-funnel, high-intent search traffic that wants to purchase what you’re selling.

 Unlike other forms of advertising such as social media marketing or display advertising —prospects who see your Google ads are looking for what you are selling.
-For instance, when one looks for “trench coat” on Google, there’s no need to convince them that winter is about to come and they should purchase a stylish coat.
+For instance, when one looks for a “trench coat” on Google, there’s no need to convince them that winter is about to come and they should purchase a stylish coat.
 They just need to be convinced that your trench coat is what they ought to buy.

-How to optimize for Google Shopping Algorithms
+How to optimize for Google Shopping Algorithms?

 Also known as Product Listing Ads (PLAs), Google Shopping ads have become an essential advertising channel for eCommerce business people over the years.